yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/pq.md

 ### Step 2: Connect to YugabyteDB database

-Go Apps can connect to the YugabyteDB database using the `sql.Open()` function.
+Go applications can connect to YugabyteDB using the `sql.Open()` function.
-All the functions or structs required for working with YugabyteDB database are part of `sql` package.
+The `sql` package includes all the functions or structs required for working with YugabyteDB.

-Use the `sql.Open()` function for getting connection object for the YugabyteDB database which can be used for performing DDLs and DMLs against the database.
+Use the `sql.Open()` function to create a connection object for the YugabyteDB database.
+This can be used for performing DDLs and DMLs against the database.

 The connection details can be specified either as string params or via an url in the format given below: